What is Car Leasing ?

 Car Leasing is Often Not Well Understood, Even Greatly Misunderstood

 Leasing is nothing more than a method of paying for the use of a car, truck, SUV, or van over a specified period of time.
 Sounds like renting, but don't get the two confused because they are very different.
 While you can rent a car for as little as a day, or even a few hours, leasing typically starts at 24 months and doesn't provide for easy termination or vehicle swapping.

-Leasing is a form of vehicle financing; renting is not.
-Automobile leasing is not the same as apartment leasing.
-Leasing is not a dealer scam.
-It is a long-time well-respected form of business financing for motor vehicles, construction equipment, buildings, and ships.
-However, automobile leasing for general consumers only became popular in the 1980s as people began to look for more affordable ways to acquire the new cars they wanted.
+Leasing is a form of auto financing; renting is not.
+It is not a dealer trick or scam.
+It is a long-time well-respected form of business financing for motor vehicles, construction equipment, buildings, airplanes, and ships.
+However, consumer leasing for automobiles only became popular in the 1980s as people began to look for more affordable ways to acquire the new cars they wanted.

 Price is Important in Leasing

 When you lease, you negotiate a purchase price with the dealer just as you would if you were buying.
 This key point is not well known and dealers have even told customers that, because it's a lease, lease price is always full sticker price.
 This is simply not true.
 Generally, the only time you would not need to negotiate price is when the dealer is offering a special manufacturer-sponsored deal in which the price and other factors of the lease are already set to attract your business.